KantaraInitiative/WG-ANCR/ancr-ts-27560-extension/27560 TS Notice Receipt Extension.md

 3. Version binding and ongoing reference retention
 4. Material change rule + notice event log entry
 5. Anchored Notice Receipt SHALL populate notice_type using the vocabulary in 7.3.1A.
-6. Reciprocal and proportionate technology + rights-controls disclosure, aligned with the rule in “Lawful basis interoperability”.
+6. Reciprocal and proportionate technology and rights-controls disclosure, aligned with the rule in “Lawful basis interoperability”.
+7. Purpose recorded and bound to legal authority, controller, and notice version in effect, as specified in 7.5.
+8. Processing events recorded distinctly from notice lifecycle events, as specified in 7.4.4.

 ## Annex A - Informative Mapping to ISO/IEC TS 27560:2023